212-434-1210

 Who Is a Candidate for Rhinoplasty?

 Young adults often seek rhinoplasty and Dr. Yagoda is often asked, “How old do I have to be before I can have this procedure?”
 From a purely physical standpoint, the answer is, “anytime after puberty.”
-Adults can have rhinoplasty performed at any age to improve their appearance or restore it following an injury.
+Adults can have rhinoplasty performed, whether it is functional or cosmetic surgery, at any age to improve their appearance or restore it following an injury.

 The Procedure

-Rhinoplasty can be performed in an office-based surgical facility or in a hospital, under local anesthetic with IV sedation or under general anesthesia.
-The procedure takes between 45 minutes and two hours.
-The exact surgical technique is uniquely tailored for each patient but most of the time, all incisions are made internally and there are no visible scars.
+Rhinoplasty or nose job surgery can be performed in Dr. Yagoda’s New York City office-based surgical facility or in a NYC hospital, under local anesthetic with IV sedation or under general anesthesia.
+This procedure takes between 45 minutes and two hours.
+The exact surgical technique is uniquely tailored by the plastic surgeon for each patient but most of the time, all incisions are made internally and there are no visible scars.
 In rare instances, an incision is made at the base of the nostrils and the incision is carefully hidden.

 Recovery

-You can return to work in about a week and you’ll be able to use a stationary bike or treadmill by the second week.
+You can return to work after your plastic surgery in about a week and you’ll be able to use a stationary bike or treadmill by the second week.
 By the third week, you can return to full activities.
 Although you’ll see immediate improvement, your nose’s shape and your profile will continue to refine over the next 12 to 18 months.

 Risks

-Like all surgery, rhinoplasty has certain risks including infection, bleeding, and reaction to anesthesia.
+Like all surgery, rhinoplasty or nose job surgery has certain risks including infection, bleeding, and reaction to anesthesia.
 Other risks include structural damage to the nose.
-Dr. Yagoda will discuss these potential risks as well as the benefits of rhinoplasty in full during your consultation.
+Dr. Yagoda will discuss these potential risks as well as the benefits of this plastic surgery procedure in full during your consultation in her New York City office.

-To determine if rhinoplasty might be right for you, call our office to schedule your complimentary consultation with Dr. Yagoda.
+To determine if rhinoplasty might be right for you, call our NYC office to schedule your complimentary consultation with facial plastic surgeon, Dr. Yagoda.

 Read about Dr. Yagoda's Integrative Post Operative Care Program